epogrebnyak/mlmw/markdown/mlmw.md

 for you to plan your studies or identify and fill up your knowledge gaps.

-Topics covered include probability, statistics, econometrics, machine learning, neural nets, data quality, model productization and tools as well as society and business outcomes.
+Topics covered include probability, statistics, econometrics, machine learning, data quality, model productization as well as society and business outcomes of ML adoption.

 Get the MLMW guide: